tpaau-17DB/libprettylogger/README.md

 The log file can be locked to prevent race conditions when there are multiple threads accessing it at the same time.
-It prevents `Logger` from writing to the log file until the lock has been released. `Logger` only ignores the log file lock when its being dropped and the `OnDropPolicy` is set to `IgnoreLogFileLock` (off by default).
+It prevents `Logger` from writing to the log file until the lock has been released. `Logger` only ignores the log file lock when it's being dropped and the `OnDropPolicy` is set to `IgnoreLogFileLock` (off by default).

-Note that log file lock is not persistent (its not saved when calling `logger.save_template("path")`).
+Note that log file lock is not persistent (it's not saved when calling `logger.save_template("path")`).

 To toggle log file lock, use: